dabeng/OrgChart/README.md

 ![OrgChart](http://dabeng.github.io/OrgChart/img/orgchart-heading.png)

 #### It's a simple and direct organization chart plugin.
-Anytime you want a tree-like chart, you can turn to OrgChart.**Native javascript version of orgchart is coming soon.**
+Anytime you want a tree-like chart, you can turn to OrgChart.

+#Native javascript version of orgchart is coming soon :blush:#

 ## Foreword
 - First of all, thanks a lot for [wesnolte](https://github.com/wesnolte)'s great work:blush: -- [jOrgChart](https://github.com/wesnolte/jOrgChart).
 The thought that using nested tables to build out the tree-like orgonization chart is amazing.
 This idea is more simple and direct than its counterparts based on svg.